urosevic/youtube-channel/readme.txt

 **error:0D0890A1:asn1 encoding routines:ASN1_verify:unknown message digest algorithm**

-The remote connection software you are using on your server might be compiled with a very old version of OpenSSL that does not take certificates signed with sha256-With-RSA-Encryption into account.
-It requires at least OpenSSL 0.9.8o for a total management of SHA256.
+Server tool curl has built with an older version of OpenSSL that does not support certificates signed with sha256-With-RSA-Encryption.
+It requires at least OpenSSL 0.9.8o for the total management of SHA256.

-Please contact your server admin or hosting provider about this issue.
+Please contact your server administrator or hosting provider to help you with this issue.

 **Problem with the SSL CA cert (path? access rights?)**

-This is a server related issue (not related to YouTube Channel or WordPress).
+Yet another server issue, not related to YouTube Channel nor WordPress.

-To resolve the issue, you’ll need to restart Apache (or nginx).
-If that doesn’t fix the problem, you’ll need to restart your entire server.
-Or simply contact server support.
+Please restart Apache (or Nginx) server.
+If that does not fix the issue, restart the entire server.
+Or contact server support to help.

-= Where to find correct Channel ID and/or Vanity custom Name? =
+= Where to find correct Channel ID and Vanity custom Name? =

 Login to your YouTube account and visit page [Account Advanced](https://www.youtube.com/account_advanced).

-You'll find your **Vanity Name** as "Your custom URL" in **Channel settins** section on that page.
-For YTC plugin use only part **after www.youtube.com/c/**, not full URL.
+**Vanity Name** is "Your custom URL" in the **Channel settings** section on the page above.
+Use part **after www.youtube.com/c/**, not the full URL for the YouTube Channel plugin.

 **Channel ID** is **YouTube Channel ID** value composed of mixed characters starting with **UC**.

-= Where to find ID for Favourites and/or Liked Videos? =
+= Where I can find an ID for Favourites or Liked Videos? =

-You will not need that two ID's, in general.
-But, if you really wish to know, these two ID's are produced from your **Channel ID**.
+These two IDs' are composed of your **Channel ID**.
 Channel ID start with **UC** (like `UCRPqmcpGcJ_gFtTmN_a4aVA`)

 * For Favourites ID replace **UC** with **FL** (so you get `FLRPqmcpGcJ_gFtTmN_a4aVA`)
 * For Liked Videos ID replace **UC** with **LL** (so you get `LLRPqmcpGcJ_gFtTmN_a4aVA`)